Q. "Society moves from status to contract": Henry Mains. Explain this statement.

 In a sense, he himself seems to admit that the application of this statement is limited till a certain period of time, and further progress of the society restricts the applicability of this doctrine.

-We hope you found this useful.
-Support us by Sharing Your Knowledge or any information.
 Every contribution toward a goal is valuable, regardless of how small it may be.
+Thank You.

-Read important descriptive questions on Constitutional and Contract Law, Click here.
+Read important descriptive questions on IPC, CRPC, Evidence, Constitutional and Contract Law.

 Post a Comment